Last Updated on

 However, SEO companies are accountable to show clients what they are delivering against their invested dollar.
 Some clients ask for expected ROI even before they become our clients as the conventional ‘traffic and rankings’ answer doesn’t ring any bells for them.
 This is known as an estimated ROI report.
 So if we can’t give the same old standard traffic and rankings guesstimate, what do we do when the client is asking for the return on spent SEO in dollars?

-A good SEO agency can tell you if your SEO campaign will be successful or not and back their claim with numbers.
+A best SEO agency can tell you if your SEO campaign will be successful or not and back their claim with numbers.
 If you are not doing the same, chances are your client is going to another agency, tomorrow if not today.

 So how do you show them the money?